-There is extreme risk to your security in the Darien Gap, south of the town of Yaviza, due to violent crime and the presence of drug traffickers and armed guerrilla forces.
-We advise against all travel to this area, which includes the Darien National Park, nature reserves and tourist resorts.
+Do not travel to the Darien Gap, south of the town of Yaviza, due to violent crime and the presence of drug traffickers and armed guerrilla forces.
+This includes the Darien National Park, nature reserves and tourist resorts.

-There is some risk to your security elsewhere in Panama due to criminal activity and the potential for civil unrest and we advise caution.View Larger Map Close/Open map
+Exercise increased caution elsewhere in Panama due to criminal activity and the potential for civil unrest.View Larger Map Close/Open map

-Violent crime in Panama, such as armed robbery, is not common but does occur.
+Violent crime in Panama, such as armed robbery and assault, is not common but does occur.
 There have also been reports of “express kidnappings”, where individuals are forced to withdraw funds from automatic teller machines (ATMs) to secure their release.
 To reduce the risk of this occurring we recommend you use ATMs located inside banks during daylight hours and exercise vigilance while doing so.

 Petty crime, such as bag-snatching and pick-pocketing, is common, especially in urban areas such as Panama City, Colon and in airports, bus terminals and on public transport.

 We advise New Zealanders travelling in Panama to be safety conscious at all times and take steps to secure personal belongings.
+As victims of robbery are often targeted due to their perceived wealth, it is advisable to avoid wearing or displaying items that appear valuable, such as electronic devices, cameras and jewellery.
 You should avoid walking alone at night in Panama City.
 Only use registered yellow taxis and avoid sharing a taxi with unknown passengers.

 General Travel Advice